 Who Should Apply

-This program has been specifically designed for physicians holding management-level positions in Academic Health Centers in the United States or Canada.
+This program has been specifically designed for physicians holding management-level positions in the United States or Canada.
 Physicians with the following titles are strongly encouraged to apply:

 - Assistant VP